Is Bidwell Health Legit? Here's What to Know

 How long has Bidwell Health been operating?

-Will I actually talk to a licensed provider?
+Will I actually talk to a licensed clinician?

 Do I need insurance?

-No. $45 flat per visit, paid at checkout.
+No. The visit fee is paid at checkout, and the online visit is $45.
 Insurance is not billed and does not apply to the visit fee.
 Your pharmacy insurance (or GoodRx) still works for the medication itself.

 What if Bidwell can't safely prescribe for my situation?

 Full refund.
-Our refund policy is explicit: if we can't safely prescribe, you don't pay.
+Our FAQ is explicit: if we can't safely prescribe, you don't pay.
 We'll tell you what we recommend instead (in-person care, ER, your PCP).

 Is my data safe?

 Yes.
-HIPAA-compliant infrastructure with a Business Associate Agreement in place.
+Encrypted, access-controlled clinical infrastructure.
 We don't sell data, don't share with advertisers, and don't keep more than we need.
-Full details in our privacy policy.
+Full details are in our privacy policy.

 Where can I see reviews?